A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in one-space dimension

 The result of this analysis is

-where ${\cal{N}}^{\prime}=[{\cal{N}}/2kh]$, $a_{0}$ is an upper bound for the kernel function, and ${\tilde e}_{r}^{(l)}$ is defined in Appendix B, where the intermediate steps leading to the inequality (28) are described.
-Applying the Cauchy condensation test for the harmonic series, the limit between parentheses can be written as
+where $a_{0}>0$ is an upper bound for the kernel function and ${\tilde e}_{r}^{(l)}$ is defined in Appendix B, where the intermediate steps leading to inequality (27) are described.
+A bound for the term between parenthesis can be obtained using the following theorem for the estimation of the Euler-Mascheroni constant $\gamma =0.5572...$ \cite{Young91}: